 Fielding Drills for the Youth Catcher

 When people think of catching they usually think of a catcher receiving the ball from the pitcher, but catchers have to respond to hits from the batter as well.
-While there may not be line drives or stiff ground balls hit in their direction, knowing how to field a pop fly and foul tips could mean an extra out and fewer runners around the bases.
+While there may not be line drives or stiff ground balls hit in their direction, knowing how to field a pop fly and foul tips could mean extra outs and fewer runners around the bases.

 The best drill for fielding with youth catchers is:

 - The Pop-and-Go Drill